I confess. I am a random creative, about as right-brained as you can get. In high school, I aced the verbal section of the SAT’s.

 “What exactly do you mean by that?” she said.

-And so, the idea for today’s post.
+And so, the idea for this post.

 4. Give your readers an incentive to become your lab partner.